SolemnShark871/YAItQC/Aknowledgements.md

 For my friends in London who have provided me with both minor corrections and substantial philisophical insights:

 - Thanking Eric (@Passawis) for his grammatical corrections to chapters 1,2,3... as well as his encouraging feedback.
 - To Shaan Mehmood (@SM-3000), I give thanks for his advice on how to bring up the challenging question of interpretations of quantum mechanics.
-As well as his insights into classical Fourier transformes.
+As well as his insights into classical Fourier transforms.
 - As a humanities enthusiast who can't go without pointing out my spelling mistake(s) on the README itself, I am grateful for Chiara Seed.